History of Armenian Americans in Los Angeles: 21st Century

 In 2010, Kobe Bryant of the Los Angeles Lakers signed a two-year endorsement with Turkish Airlines.
-Because the company is owned by the Turkish government, which Armenians hold responsible for the unacknowledged 1915 genocide, Armenians in the Los Angeles area and US protested, asking him to give up the contract.
+Because the company is owned by the Turkish government, which Armenians hold responsible for not acknowledging the 1915 genocide, Armenians in the Los Angeles area and US protested, asking him to give up the contract.

 By 2014, the Los Angeles area had received additional Armenian refugees from Egypt and Syria.
 The ongoing Syrian civil war is responsible for the recent wave in refugee arrival.

 The 2015 Armenian March for Justice saw over 130,000 people march from the Little Armenia neighborhood of Hollywood to the Turkish Consulate of Los Angeles to demand recognition and justice for the Armenian Genocide on the centennial anniversary of the tragedy.

 An Armenian Genocide memorial opened in Grand Park in September 2016.

 Geographic distribution

-The Burbank/Glendale, East Hollywood, Montebello, and Pasadena areas are the primary settlement points of Armenians, according to the 1980 U.S. Census; as of that census, Armenians in the areas together made up 90% of Armenians in Los Angeles County.
+The strip encompassing East Hollywood, Glendale, Burbank and Pasadena is a major concentration point as is Montebello, according to the 1980 United States census; as of that census, Armenians in the areas together made up 90% of Armenians in Los Angeles County.
 Together, Armenians have created one of the largest sub ethnicities in the United States within Los Angeles.
 As of 1991 the established Armenian communities in the area included Encino and Hollywood in Los Angeles as well as the cities of Montebello and Pasadena.
 The Burbank/Glendale settlement is newer.

 The Little Armenia in Hollywood historically had Armenians from Armenia.
 In 1980, Armenians in East Hollywood made up 56% of Armenians in Los Angeles County.
 In 1988, Mark Arax and Esther Schrader wrote that Hollywood "has become something of a port of entry for the Soviet refugees."
 In 1989 Vered Amit Talai wrote that "the Soviet Armenian emigrants form a very visible community in Hollywood".
 In 1988 the Los Angeles-area chairperson of the Hunchak Party, Harry Diramarian, stated "'Going to Hollywood, going to Hollywood.'
 You hear it all the time on the streets of Yerevan."
 In 1988, Little Armenia, had many Armenian residents operating bakeries and living in apartments above the businesses.
 Zankou Chicken had opened in Hollywood in 1984.
 In 1989 Talai wrote that Armenians in Hollywood had a negative effect on the Armenian reputation in California because they were "visible" and "indigent" but that the indigent status is "unusual" relative to the overall Armenian diaspora.